Taming the Tangles: Hair brushing and our senses

 2. Try Hair Brushing at a Calm Time: Choose a time when your child is relaxed and not overstimulated.
 Avoid brushing their hair when they are tired, hungry, or upset.
 Doing this during bath time may also help, as warm water can make hair brushing easier and less painful.

-4. Choose hairstyles that suit the need and hair types: If your child can tolerate a shorter hairstyle, this can often help.
+4. Choose hairstyles that suit the need and hair types: If your individual can tolerate a shorter hairstyle, this can often help.
 Longer hair can be braided, if tolerated to keep hair easier to brush.

 6. Introduce Deep Pressure Touch Before Brushing: Sometimes, applying deep pressure to the scalp or shoulders before brushing can help desensitise the area.
 Using a weighted lap pad or shoulder pad during the process may also provide calming input.